 - Customer Feeling: An easy to answer and universally understood survey that captures customer happiness with your brand, product, or service.
 Happiness is usually reflected by choosing a smiley face.

 - Customer Opinion: A binary way to ask your customers if a product or service is good (thumbs up) or bad (thumbs down).
 This type of feedback, when aggregated, can provide a simple to understand yet comprehensive view into your customers’ perception.

-Each one of these methods exists as pre-built survey templates and can be delivered via web, email, SMS text messaging, and by a link (QR code too).
+Each one of these methods exists as pre-built survey templates and can be delivered via web or email survey, and by a link (QR code too).
 Each survey is customizable to match the look of your brand, and follow-up questions can be added to hone in on the information that matters most.